 If you prefer more guidance in your wildlife exploration, knowledgeable guides can take you to nature's best sites for spying Arizona's critters.

-Sierra Vista’s Southwest Wings Annual Birding and Nature Festival in August (and their smaller "Spring Fling Festival" in May) schedule field trips to see birds, butterflies, dragonflies, and bats all over the state.
+Sierra Vista's Southwest Wings Annual Birding and Nature Festival in August (and their smaller "Spring Fling" in May) schedule field trips to see birds, butterflies, dragonflies and bats all over the state.

 For a smoother experience, hop aboard the Verde Canyon Railroad out of Clarkdale in central Arizona.
 Listen as narrators point out eagle nesting sites and likely places in the Verde Valley to see great blue heron, javelina and hawks from the train.
 Other rides include a special visit from a live eagle, courtesy of Liberty Wildlife, which provides wildlife rehabilitation, conservation and education throughout Arizona.

 Pack your camera for one of these leisurely strolls that often promise great wildlife spotting in the summer.

-Take a free, scheduled walking tour at Boyce Thompson Arboretum near Superior to see lizards, dragonflies, songbirds or aquatic birds that reside among the exhibits of desert ecosystems.
+During the day, take a scheduled walking tour at Boyce Thompson Arboretum near Superior for the chance to see lizards, dragonflies, songbirds or aquatic birds that reside among the exhibits of desert ecosystems.

 Did you know?
-Arizona contains over half of North America’s bird species, and Sierra Vista in southeastern Arizona is widely considered the hummingbird capital of the world (yes, world)!
-Throughout the year, the Southeastern Arizona Bird Observatory hosts hummingbird banding sessions during which staff and volunteers capture, band, measure, and release these tiny travelers as part of a long-term study.
-There is no cost to observe.
+Arizona contains over half of North America's bird species, and Sierra Vista in southeastern Arizona is widely considered the hummingbird capital of the world (yes, world)!
+Throughout the year, the Southeastern Arizona Bird Observatory hosts hummingbird banding sessions during which staff and volunteers capture, band, measure and release these tiny travelers as part of a long-term study.
+Even better: There is no cost to observe.

 Binoculars aren't required for the close views offered by Arizona zoos and wildlife parks.
 Many also present all-ages shows and educational activities.

-Find bighorn sheep, coyotes, rattlesnakes and other fauna native to northeast Arizona in Window Rock at the Navajo Nation Zoo and Botanical Park, the only American Indian-owned and operated zoo in the country.
+In northeast Arizona, find bighorn sheep, coyotes, rattlesnakes and other fauna native to the area in Window Rock at the Navajo Nation Zoo, the only American Indian-owned and operated zoo in the country.